AIR tilting subcategories of extended hearts: Tilting subcategories of extended hearts

 \section{Tilting subcategories of extended hearts}

-Throughout this section, we assume that $\P$ is contravariantly finite in $\D$ and that $\P\subseteq\dH$.
-By \Cref{rmk:enoughproj}, the extriangulated category $\dH$ has enough projectives $\P$.
+Throughout this section, we assume that $\P\subseteq\dH$.
+By Remark~\ref{rmk:enoughproj}, the extriangulated category $\dH$ has enough projectives $\P$.
 Thus, following \cite[Section~5.1]{LN}, one can define higher $\mathbb{E}$-extensions in $\dH$ as follows.
 For any object $\MM\in\dH$, there exist extriangles

 with $\ZZ_0=\MM$ and $P_{i-1} \in \P$.
 For any $\NN\in\dH$, define

 Alternatively, the higher $\mathbb{E}$-extensions can be defined directly as

 for any $\MM,\NN\in\dH$ and $i>0$.
 Indeed, applying $\Hom(-,\NN)$ to the extriangles in \eqref{eq:projreso}, we obtain an exact sequence for any $i>0$ and $j>0$: